-Effort choices: E_A is uniformly randomly drawn from the integers between 0 and 50.
-E_B ranges from 0 to 25.
-Counterfactual effort choice of worker B: C_B equals $E_B + X$ where X ranges from 0 to 25.
+\Effort choices: $E_A$ is uniformly randomly drawn from the integers between 0 and 50. $E_B$ ranges from 0 to 25.
+Counterfactual effort choice of worker B: $C_B$ equals $E_B + X$ where X ranges from 0 to 25.
 Notes: This table presents an overview of all seven effort scenarios and the experimental conditions in the counterfactual study.
 A contingent response method is used: Each spectator faces eight effort scenarios.
 The seven scenarios above are hypothetical.
 An eighth effort scenario (not shown) is real.
 Spectators do not know which scenario is real and have to take each of their decisions seriously.
 Scenarios (1) to (3) provide the reduced-form evidence analyzed in this section.
 They are presented in random order to spectators.
 Data from scenarios (4) to (7) are used in Section 6 to structurally estimate a model of merit views.

-influence.
-They focus on observable effort choices, the only reliable evidence they have, akin to a "burden of the doubt" for the disadvantaged worker.
+not been shaped by circumstances.
+They focus on observable effort choices, the only reliable evidence they have.

 Second, a comparison of the "low counterfactual" and "high counterfactual" conditions exposes that, once known, the counterfactual choice of worker B matters substantially for spectators' merit judgments.
-Spectators distribute on average a 9.7 pp higher payment share to worker B when they know that he would have worked as hard as worker A, had he earned a high piece-rate.
-This effect is driven by a subset of spectators who distribute the payment equally once they know that both workers would have worked equally hard for a high piece-rate.
-About 32% of spectators implement equality in the "high counterfactual" condition, whereas only 7% do so in the "low counterfactual" and "no information" condition respectively (see also Figure B.2).24
+Spectators distribute on average a 9.7 pp higher payment share to worker B when they know that he would have worked as hard as worker A, had he earned a high piece-rate (Panel A of Figure 3).
+The effect occurs in all three effort scenarios (Panel B).
+It is driven by a subset of spectators who distribute the payment equally once they know that both workers would have worked equally hard for a high piece-rate.
+About 32% of spectators implement equality in the "high counterfactual" condition, whereas only 7% do so in the "low counterfactual" and "no information" condition respectively (see also Figure C.2).

-In short, spectators care about the counterfactual effort choice of worker B. Once known, their merit judgments take situational influence into account and compensate workers who are disadvantaged by external circumstances.
+In short, some spectators care about the counterfactual effort choice of worker B. Once known, their merit judgments take circumstances' effect on choices into account and compensate workers who are disadvantaged by external circumstances.
 This effect is driven by about one-quarter of participants, whereas the remaining participants do not adjust their reward behavior to the counterfactual information.
-However, all participants fully neglect the effect of situational influence when no information on the counterfactual choice is provided.
-This suggests that, in the presence of an unknown, uncertain counterfactual, spectators base their merit judgments on the only clear and reliable evidence they have,
+However, when no information on the counterfactual choice is provided, all participants do not factor in the effect of situational influence.
+This suggests that, in the presence of an unknown, uncertain counterfactual, spectators base their merit judgments on the only clear and

-24Could the large effect of the "high counterfactual" treatment be partially driven by an experimenter demand effect?
-Respondents might interpret the counterfactual information as a hint from the experimenter to make use of the information.
-However, the null result in the attention experiment renders such an explanation unlikely.
+&lt;sup>26Could the large effect of the "high counterfactual" treatment be partially driven by an experimenter demand effect?
+The null result in the attention experiment renders such an explanation unlikely.
 Here, the scope for demand effects seems to be higher.
 Respondents receive two pages of information which strongly emphasize the endogeneity of choices.
 Nonetheless, I do not find a treatment effect, suggesting that demand effects are not an empirically important factor in the experimental context of this study.

-Figure 3 Counterfactual study: Avg. reward share of disadv. worker with 95% CI
+Figure 3 Counterfactual study: Mean reward share of disadv. worker (95% CI)

 Notes: Results from the counterfactual study, decisions 1-3.
 Panel A displays the mean reward share assigned to the disadvantaged worker B in each experimental condition, averaged across all three effort scenarios, with 95% confidence intervals.
 Panel B plots the mean reward share in each effort scenario with 95% confidence intervals.
 The gray dashed line shows the default share, that is, which payment share worker B would receive if spectators do not redistribute.
-I test for differences between the "High counterfactual" and the "No information" condition (upper test) and between the "Low counterfactual" and the "No information" condition (lower test). p < 0.01, p < 0.05, p < 0.10, (n.s.) $p \ge 0.10$.
+I test for differences between the "High counterfactual" and the "No information" condition (upper test) and between the "Low counterfactual" and the "No information" condition (lower test). \\\ p < 0.01, \\\ p < 0.05, \ p < 0.10, (n.s.) $p \ge 0.10$ .